s-hironobu/Blind-Deblurring/README.md

  - [fftw3.4]
  - [Eigen 3]

-This tool is composed of a deblurring engine and a GUI.
+This tool is composed of a deblurring engine and GUI.
 Its engine is provided as a static library because source code of this engine is a top secret :-) Honestly speaking, it has huge numbers of bugs, so I have no plan to provide it.

 My goal is to make the best deblurring tool, and I thought it is easy  because it's just to make a solver of classical nonlinear optimization problem.
 But, I had misunderstood.
 The destination is far away.